 - Kissing Discretion Shot: When Penny and Lucky reconcile in the dressing room.
 They move closer ... closer ... and then someone opens the door, blocking the audience's view for a few crucial seconds.
 Screams of frustration must have been heard in many theaters in 1936. note

 - Living Shadow: Played for laughs and awesome during the "Bojangles of Harlem" number.
 Lucky dances before a large backdrop on which he seems to cast three shadows.
 The shadows begin moving independently of him, and eventually walk away.
 (The amazing thing, on a meta level, is realizing that until this point he had been dancing in perfect sync with the separately recorded shadows, which he wasn't even looking at.note )

 - Lost Him in a Card Game: The contract for Ricky's band changes hands this way several times.

-- Moment Killer: Pop and the snowball.
-(To be fair, Lucky had asked Pop earlier not to let him be alone with Penny, because he was afraid of being tempted in exactly the way he was.)
+- Moment Killer: Pop and the snowball, possibly a Brick Joke from Lucky asking Pop not to let him be alone with Penny, because he was afraid of being tempted in exactly the way he was.